-The effects (percent mortality) of the above listed treatments were observed against brinjal aphid (Aphis gpssypii) and bean aphid (Aphis craccivora).
-The experimental units were designed following by Completely Randomized Design (CRD).
+The effects (percent mortality) with the above listed treatments were observed in brinjal aphid (Aphis gpssypii) and bean aphid (Aphis craccivora).
+The experimental was designed following the Completely Randomized Design (CRD).

 Pot Experiment

 In the pot experiment mungbean (Vigna Radiata) was used as plant material.
 Seedlings were transplanted into pot (3 plants per pot).
-Similar treatments and replications were used.
+Similar, as above, treatments and replications were used.